 Youth deer and duck hunts are offered at the M. Barnett Lawley Forever Wild Field Trial Area (FWFTA) in Hale County.
 The hunts usually take place in late-November through January.
 Registration begins in the fall.

-To participate in the youth hunts, hunters must be age 15 or younger and accompanied by an adult at least 21 years old (or a parent) who holds a valid state hunting license and a Harvest Information Program (HIP) stamp.
-Hunters must obtain their license and HIP stamp before the hunt since they will not be available on-site.
+To participate in the youth hunts, youth hunters must be age 15 or younger and accompanied by an adult at least 21 years old (or a parent).
+Adults must have a valid state hunting license and applicable duck stamp, if duck hunting.
+Hunters must obtain their license and duck stamp (if duck hunting) before the hunt since they will not be available on-site.

-Reporting of all deer and turkey harvests through Alabama’s Game Check system is mandatory.
-Hunters have 48 hours to report their harvest through a mobile app, online at https://game.dcnr.alabama.gov/, or by phone at 1-800-888-7690.
+Mandatory reporting of all deer (and turkey) harvests through Alabama’s Game Check system is in effect for the 2017-18 youth hunting dates at FWFTA.
+Hunters will have 48 hours to report their harvest through the Outdoor Alabama mobile app or online at www.outdooralabama.com.

 The M. Barnett Lawley Forever Wild Field Trial Area consists of 4,300 acres in Hale County and is managed as a nature preserve and recreation area.
 In addition to developing a sporting dog Field Trial/Hunt Test grounds and a youth hunting program, the ADCNR State Lands Division is currently restoring the tract’s native prairie grasslands and managing its numerous ponds for future public fishing.